 Posts Tagged 'trees'

-Tags: Brooklyn, mammals, Prospect Park, trees
+Tags: Brooklyn, Prospect Park, trees

 There is a single old Yellow Buckeye (Aesculus flava) on the edge of the Long Meadow.
 I walked by on Tuesday, wondering if there might be any of the big seeds, or buckeyes, still around, or yet to fall.
 Well, I hit the jackpot.
 There were many and they had just fallen, so they were plump and gorgeously colored.
 They’ll darken, fade, and shrivel soon enough, so enjoy them now.